khalid-hussain/shaheen/chap6.md

 Saying this Abu Dawood left the room.

-At the time of the isha prayers, Badr bin Mughira, the King of Granada's brother, Al-Zeghel and two renowned commanders of Granada's army, Moosa and Al-Zeghairi, entered the fort.
+At the time of the isha prayers, Badr bin Mughira, the King of Granada's brother, Al-Zeghel and two renowned commanders of Granada's army, Musa and Al-Zeghairi, entered the fort.
 Fifteen soldiers and junior officers of Granada also accompanied them.